Bill Text: CA SB1089 | 2023-2024 | Regular Session | Chaptered

 (iii) If a city attorney brings the action, one-half of the civil penalty collected shall be paid to the treasurer of the city in which the judgment was entered, and one-half shall be paid to the treasurer of the county in which the judgment was entered.

-(C) The court shall grant a prevailing plaintiff reasonable attorneys’ fees and costs.
+(C) The court shall grant a prevailing plaintiff reasonable attorney’s fees and costs.

-(2) An employee that does not receive written notice by a covered establishment in violation of this section is entitled to recover in a civil action an additional sum payable as liquidated damages in the amount of one hundred dollars ($100) per employee for each day the rights of an employee under this section are violated and continuing until the violation is cured.
+(2) (A) An employee that does not receive written notice by a covered establishment in violation of this section is entitled to recover in a civil action an additional sum payable as liquidated damages in the amount of one hundred dollars ($100) per employee for each day the rights of an employee under this section are violated and continuing until the violation is cured.

 (3) Notwithstanding any other provision of this subdivision, a person shall have no right to bring a private cause of action against a covered establishment for a violation of paragraph (3) of subdivision (a).

-(a) (1) After receiving a written notice described in Section 22949.91 from a covered establishment, the county in which that covered establishment is located shall provide the covered establishment with information about safety net programs, including, but not limited to, unemployment insurance, the CalWORKs program, the CalFresh program, and the Medi-Cal program.
-The local workforce development board of the county in which that covered establishment is located shall provide the covered establishment with information about the availability of local workforce training services.
+(a) (1) After receiving a written notice described in Section 22949.92.1 from a covered establishment, the county in which that covered establishment is located shall provide the local workforce development board of the county in which the covered establishment is located with information about safety net programs, including, but not limited to, unemployment insurance, the CalWORKs program, the CalFresh program, and the Medi-Cal program.
+The local workforce development board of the county in which that covered establishment is located shall provide the covered establishment with information about safety net programs and the availability of local workforce training services.

 SEC.
 3.